maleeshagimshan98/vue-custom-text-input/README.md

 This is a versatile and powerful Vue component that provides a customizable text input field with built-in input validation and seamless management of visual states.
 With this component, you can easily create robust and visually appealing input forms while simplifying the process of handling input validation and error/success states.

 ### Key Features
-Input Validation: The Custom Text Input component comes with comprehensive input validation capabilities.
+- **Input Validation**: The component comes with comprehensive input validation capabilities with the help of ```validator``` library.
 You can define custom validation rules and easily perform real-time validation on the input field, ensuring that the entered data meets the specified criteria.

+- **Real-Time Validation**: As users type in the input field, the data is continuously validated against the defined rules, providing immediate feedback on input validity.

 - **Visual State Management**: Managing the visual states of the input component has never been easier.
 The component allows you to effortlessly handle error and success states, providing visual cues to users based on the input's validity.
 You can easily customize the styles for error and success states, making it seamless to adapt the component to match your application's design.